 Time to move on, walk all the way up to Piazza Indipendenza and Arsenale, walk under the Porta Cristina to the Piazza Aquilino Cannas.
 Here you have a great view over the city: I was lucky with almost sunset.
 Walk down again on Via Fiume and turn right to Via Santa Croce; here you find a couple of restaurants and bars.
 The sunset aperitif at Caffè Libarium Nostum is popular and for a reason; amazing view over the city of Cagliari.
 Further down on the Via Genovesi takes you down again at the point of where you start.

-Accommodation & Restaurants
+Accommodation & Restaurants in South Sardinia

-Most of the restaurants are located in the Marina neighborhood.
+Most of the restaurants are in the Marina neighborhood.
 After the sunset I walked further down to this area passing a big shopping street Via Giuseppe Manno.
 Walk down from this street to on on the many small streets.
 You find so many restaurants everywhere.

 Tip: Cagliari has a lot of differences in elevation.
 If you don’t plan you route you can walk up and down all the time so be prepared; wear comfortable shoes and plan you route!